datascience-2025-group4/group04-team02/README.md

 In this notebook, antibodies directed against different antigens (SARS-CoV-2, influenza and human) are analyzed.
 It is investigated whether the properties of the CDR regions (charge, mass, polarity, hydrophobicity and length) differ between the groups.
 Statistical tests such as the Shapiro-Wilk test, Levene test, Welch-ANOVA and the Games-Howell method are used to test whether these differences are significant.

 - `03_pairwise_alignment.ipynb` @Clara
+The pairwise alignment analysis was performed to quantify the sequence similarity among CDR regions of antibodies derived from coronavirus, human, and influenza.
+The main aim was to compare CDR sequence diversity across different organisms and CDR types, enabling the identification of conserved or highly variable patterns.

 - `04_nw_alignment.ipynb` @Clara
+The Needleman–Wunsch algorithm was used to perform global sequence alignments that consider both matches/mismatches and gap penalties, providing a more biologically accurate measure of similarity compared to simpler scoring methods.
+Unlike basic alignment approaches that only count identical positions, Needleman–Wunsch evaluates the optimal alignment across the entire sequence length, accounting for insertions and deletions.
+This enables a more precise assessment of sequence conservation and divergence among CDR regions from different organisms.

 - `05_PCA.ipynb` @Michi